langchain-ai/open_deep_research/src/legacy/legacy.md

 (2) ***The workflow planner and writer models need to support structured outputs***: Check whether structured outputs are supported by the model you are using [here](https://python.langchain.com/docs/integrations/chat/).

-(3) ***The agent models need to support tool calling:*** Ensure tool calling is well supoorted; tests have been done with Claude 3.7, o3, o3-mini, and gpt4.1.
+(3) ***The agent models need to support tool calling:*** Ensure tool calling is well supoorted; tests have been done with Claude 3.7, gpt-4o (OpenAI's strongest model), gpt-4o-mini, and gpt4.1.
 See [here](https://smith.langchain.com/public/adc5d60c-97ee-4aa0-8b2c-c776fb0d7bd6/d).

 (4) With Groq, there are token per minute (TPM) limits if you are on the `on_demand` service tier:
 - The `on_demand` service tier has a limit of `6000 TPM`